Amritanshu1912/Amritanshu1912/README.md

 - Proficient in version control using Git and managing repositories on GitHub.
 - 🚀 I'm passionate about developing reliable and efficient software solutions that drive innovation and improve user experiences.
 I'm constantly learning and exploring new technologies to stay up to date with the latest industry trends.
 - Like to practice competetive programming on GeeksForGeeks from time-to-time.
 Have solved more than 250 problems on gfg platform.
-🌱 In my free time, I enjoy attending tech meetups, and sharing my knowledge through blog posts and tutorials.
+🌱 In my free time, I enjoy learning new technologies, learning about the new AI world and sharing my knowledge with friends and colleagues.

-📫 You can connect with me on LinkedIn [(https://www.linkedin.com/in/amritanshusingh1912/)] to discuss exciting projects or opportunities.
+📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/amritanshusingh1912/) to discuss exciting projects or opportunities.